-Ever since one of my students was murdered outside the school where I worked, I promised that I would be a lifelong learner, who would aim to unlock the potential of the children that I come into contact with during my teaching, particularly the most labelled and vulnerable pupils.
+Ever since Michael's friends, brother and one of his students were murdered outside the school where Michael worked, he promised to be a lifelong learner, who would aim to unlock the potential of the children that he came into contact with during his teaching, particularly the most labelled and vulnerable pupils.

-I felt burdened with this desire to unlock their potential.
-My friend and colleague would always say, “You cannot save them all.”
-However, in my mind I believed there must be another way to support children who are considered disadvantaged.
+Michael felt burdened with this desire to unlock their potential.
+His friend and colleague would always say, “You cannot save them all.”
+However, in his mind he believed there must be another way to support children who are considered disadvantaged.

-I always saw the potential in the pupils I worked with.
-When staff saw a disruptive 'chatterbox', I saw a potential public speaker or orator; when staff saw a 'cocky pupil', I saw a confident pupil and a potential leader; when staff saw a fight between two pupils, I saw a warrior and potential boxer.
-It's how you perceive pupils’ behaviours.
+Michael always saw the potential in the pupils he worked with.
+When staff saw a disruptive 'chatterbox', he saw a potential public speaker or orator; when staff saw a 'cocky pupil', he saw a confident pupil and a potential leader; when staff saw a fight between two pupils, he saw a warrior and potential boxer.
+Michael believes It's how you perceive pupils’ behaviours.
 Their 'undesirable' behaviours could be turned into their gifts or talents.

 I am currently employed as a Large Corporate Onboarding Manager at HSBC.